Pride Art Exhibition | June 4–6, 2026 | Coral Gables United Church of Christ

 I wanted to reimagine the rigid narratives of Disney’s heteronormative kingdom: a boy in princess sneakers, Mickey and Donald locked in an embrace.
 Even within the “happiest place on earth,” there exist stories that defy conformity and illuminate the full spectrum of human nature.

-LIFE IS COMPOSED OF LIGHTS AND SHADOWS, AND WE WOULD BE UNTRUTHFUL, INSINCERE, AND SACCHARINE IF WE TRIED TO PRETND THERE WERE NO SHADOWS.
+LIFE IS COMPOSED OF LIGHTS AND SHADOWS, AND WE WOULD BE UNTRUTHFUL, INSINCERE, AND SACCHARINE IF WE TRIED TO PRETEND THERE WERE NO SHADOWS.

 — Walt Disney